 Table 2 presents remediation guidelines for building materials that have or are likely to have mold growth.
 The guidelines in Table 2 are designed to protect the health of occupants and cleanup personnel during remediation.
-These guidelines are based on the area and type of material affected by water damage and/or mold growth.

 Mold and Indoor Air Regulations and Standards